 Your car is damaged in a fire.
 The fire department properly bills you for the cost of putting out the fire.
-A new transmission must be imported before the car can be repaired.
-We will pay the fire department's bill, import duties on the replacement part and for the parts and repairs themselves.
+A new transmission must be imported before the car can be

 In this instance, salvage means any expense involved in recovering property to prevent loss from an insured peril.